YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Antibiotics before surgery raise the question of readiness.
 Why are you taking them?
 Is the infection controlled?
 Are you well enough for a long procedure?
 Can you follow aftercare without fever, diarrhea, pain, or medication confusion?

 Antibiotics after surgery raise a different question.
-If the surgeon prescribes them as part of the post-operative plan, they should be taken as directed unless there is a medical reason to stop and the clinic has been contacted.
+If the surgeon prescribes them as part of the plan after surgery, they should be taken as directed unless there is a medical reason to stop and the clinic has been contacted.
 The decision after surgery is about protecting early healing without ignoring side effects.

 Antibiotic use linked with low white blood cells, immune medication, chemotherapy history, recurrent infections, prednisone, biologic medicine, or a flare of an inflammatory condition makes the decision more cautious.
 I need to know whether the body is able to heal normally and whether infection risk is controlled.

-A patient with stable, explained, mildly low counts is different from a patient with fever, mouth ulcers, draining skin, repeated infections, or neutrophils that are clearly low.
+Stable, explained, mildly low counts are different from fever, mouth ulcers, draining skin, repeated infections, or neutrophils that are clearly low.
 With low white blood cells before surgery, the cause and symptoms matter more than the printed number alone.

 Medication also matters.
-Prednisone before a hair transplant, biologics, methotrexate, and other immune affecting medicines should not be stopped secretly to make surgery look easier.
+Prednisone before a hair transplant, biologics, methotrexate, and other medicines that affect immune control must not be stopped secretly to make surgery look easier.
 A flare of the underlying illness can create more risk than a carefully planned medicine schedule.

-The operation can usually be considered when the reason for the antibiotic is known, symptoms are improving or resolved, there is no fever, hydration is normal, the scalp is clean, the patient feels well, and the prescribing doctor has no concern about elective surgery.
+The operation can often be considered when the reason for the antibiotic is known, symptoms are improving or resolved, there is no fever, hydration is normal, the scalp is clean, you feel well, and the prescribing doctor has no concern about elective surgery.
 The final decision still depends on the case.

 For a stable skin condition, a treated dental issue, or a minor infection that has clearly settled, surgery may stay on schedule after review.
 The clinic may ask for photos, a medical note, or a short delay if the timing is too close.

-Patients sometimes worry that delay means rejection.
-It does not.
-Delay can be the most disciplined choice when the donor area is finite and the operation is elective.
+Delay does not mean rejection.
+It can be the most disciplined choice when the donor area is finite and the operation is elective.
 A better surgical day is worth more than forcing the original date.

 Waiting is safer when there is fever, worsening illness, chest infection, untreated dental abscess, facial swelling, active scalp infection, spreading redness, pus, open wounds, severe diarrhea, vomiting, dehydration, allergic reaction, or a medication plan that nobody has reviewed.

-Waiting is also safer when the antibiotic was started without a diagnosis, when symptoms are not improving, when blood tests show an unresolved concern, or when the patient is taking immune suppressing medicine without medical clearance.
+Waiting is also safer when the antibiotic was started without a diagnosis, when symptoms are not improving, when blood tests show an unresolved concern, or when medicine that suppresses the immune system is being used without medical clearance.
 In those situations, the issue is not whether hair surgery is possible someday.
 It is whether this week is the right week.

 Diamond Hair Clinic timing card for proceeding or waiting when antibiotics are used before hair transplant